City Centre, Bokaro: Harshvardhan Plaza

 Harsh Vardhan Plaza is a shopping complex at City Centre.
-This is one of the famous shopping malls in the city.
-This complex consists of restaurants and branded fashion stores.
+The complex consists of restaurants and branded fashion stores.
 It has two floors of shopping and the remaining floors are for residential uses by the users.
 It was built in the 2000s.

-This shopping complex has also facilities for parking.
-Infrastructure of this complex is very well built.
-And it has several outlets.
-Now and currently it is the major shopping hub of the city.
-Which has branded and standard shops and outlets.

 Banks

-Bank Tower is a type of building in city centre.
+Bank Tower is located in the city centre.
 State Bank of India has its branch at City Centre, Sector 4.
-This is one of the major branches of SBI in Bokaro Steel City.
-There is also presence of the other banks.
-Bank of Baroda also has its branch at City Centre.
-Here is also a branch of IDBI Bank, Punjab National Bank, and many more.
+This is one of the major branches of SBI in Bokaro Steel City Bank of Baroda also has its branch at City Centre, as well as IDBI Bank, Punjab National Bank, and others.

 Cinemas

 It used to be home for the only cinema theatres in the city, but only one of them (Jeetendra Cinema) is operational now.
-PVR cinemas in the Bokaro Mall is also a famous cinema theatre in the city.